Reishimanfr/The-World-Machine-Bot/README.md

-# Doorbot - A discord bot by Rei
+# The world machine bot- A discord bot by Rei
 Doorbot is a general purpose bot made for discord with typescript

 ## How to self-host